claceio/docs/content/blog/sqlite.md

 For Clace, the decision was made to use [SQLite](https://www.sqlite.org/) for app files storage instead of using the file system.
 The reasoning was mainly to be able to do atomic version changes.
 When updating an app, since there could be lots of files being updated, using a database would allow all changes to be done atomically in a transaction.
 This would prevent broken web pages from being served during a version change.

-Clace uploads all files to the SQlite database during app creation and updates.
+Clace uploads all files to the SQLite database during app creation and updates.
 Files are uploaded from GitHub or from local disk.
 Only for [development mode]({{< ref "/docs/applications/lifecycle/#development-apps" >}}), the local file system is used.

 ## Benefits of using SQLite